tytydraco/yessleep/out/Baroness_of_the_Bayou.md

 "Enough of the talking; we're going to take forever."

 "Alright, alright.
-Jesus, dude, don't be a little bitchy about the goddamn time.
+Jesus, dude, don't be a little bitch about the goddamn time.
 We're good."

 Watching them finish up with their face paint, the men stood up with some final preparations and headed towards the back door.
 There, I immediately hid on the side of the log cabin.
 The three men were now done with their traditional makeup and walked out of the back door as they headed straight to the woods, walking on a dirt path.
 It's weird that they're walking barefoot. knowing that there are cottonmouths around these parts.
 And let me tell you: It's better not to walk barefoot in the swamp.